dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ```

 The key element of this code is the new `SendGreetingEmail` communicator method, invoked by the `Greet` handler.
-For simplicity, we print the email instead of sending it.

-### Composing Reliable workflows
+### Composing Reliable Workflows

 :::info what you will learn
-How to compose operations in DBOS workflows to obtain exactly once guarantees.
+How to make your applications reliable using DBOS workflows.
 :::

 To avoid spamming our friends, we want to make sure the email is only sent once if we retry it after a transient failure.